 The raw material to obtain the extract was Olea europaea leaves provided by Olivarera San José Lora de Estepa, S. Coop.
 And.
 (Seville, Spain).
 The leaves were dried at atmospheric conditions and then crushed previous their use.

-The enhance solvent extraction (ESE) was carried out in a high-pressure extraction equipment provided by Thar Technologies Inc. (Pittsburgh, PA, USA) model SF1000 mainly equipped with an electrical thermal jacketed extraction vessel 1 L capacity, a high-pressure pump for CO2 and a back pressure regulator to control the system pressure.
-A diagram of the system were provided in a previous work (Verano-Naranjo et al., 2021).
+The enhanced solvent extraction (ESE) was carried out in high-pressure extraction equipment provided by Thar Technologies Inc. (Pittsburgh, PA, USA) model SF1000 mainly equipped with an electrical thermal jacketed extraction vessel 1 L capacity, a high-pressure pump for CO2 and a back pressure regulator to control the system pressure.
+A diagram of the system was provided in previous work (Verano-Naranjo et al., 2021).

 Approximately 200 g of olive leaves was introduced into the extractor vessel with 500 mL of ethanol.
 The system was then heated to 80 ºC and CO2 was pumped until reaching a pressure of 120 bar.
 These conditions were maintained for two hours, subsequently proceeding to cool and depressurize the system and obtain the olive leaf extract (OLE).
-This method and conditions were used by other authors (Machado et al, 2022; Chinarasu et al., 2016) to obtain an OLE with a high antioxidant power.
+This method and conditions were used by other authors (Machado et al, 2022; Chinnarasu et al., 2016) to obtain an OLE with high antioxidant power.

 The OLE was characterized based on its concentration and its antioxidant capacity.
 The last one was determined according to the 2,2-diphenyl-1-picrylhydrazyl (DPPH) free radical reduction method.
-For this, 0.1 mL of the extract at different concentrations were mixed with 3.9 mL of 6·10-5 M DPPH ethanolic solution and left it to react for 3 hours.
+For this, 0.1 mL of the extract at different concentrations was mixed with 3.9 mL of 6·10-5 M DPPH ethanolic solution and left it to react for 3 hours.
 Then the absorbance at 515 nm of the resultant solution was measured in a Cary 60 UV-Vis spectrophotometer by Agilent Technologies (Santa Clara, CA, USA).
-The same reaction was carried out with ethanol instead the extract as control.
+The same reaction was carried out with ethanol instead the extract as a control.
 The inhibition of oxidation was calculated through Equation 1.
-The IC50 value was estimated as the extract concentration at which was inhibited the fifty percent of oxidation.